-- A user can create a Payable in Accounting Seed directly from a Purchase Order, or an Expense Report.
+- You can create a Payable in Accounting Seed directly from a Purchase Order or an Expense Report.

 - Recurring Payables can be set up to record recurring expenses to a particular vendor on a weekly, bi-weekly, monthly, quarterly, semi-annually, or annual basis.